 - One letter from an academic professional, such as a teacher or counselor

 - One letter from someone who can attest to your character, motivation, and prospect for success at IUPUI, such as a coach, volunteer coordinator, or mentor

 - Recommenders cannot be family members.

 You will enter your scores on the application.
 If you’ve already applied and submitted official documentation of your scores to IUPUI, we'll work with the Office of Undergraduate Admissions to obtain them.
 If relevant, please provide future test dates.
-We accept your
+We accept your superscore for standardized tests.

 Your transcript should include:

 - Senior academic schedule: List the courses you took—or will take—during your senior year of high school

 - Advanced Placement or International Baccalaureate credit: List the AP and IB course names and dates attended

 - College or university credit: List the names of any institutions where you’ve received college or university credit.
 Also, include the dates of attendance, courses taken, and grades received.
 If applicable, this information must be provided.
 You do not need to provide your official transcript from the college or university.